 Friday 27 July, 8pm

 Drawing from seminal works of social science fiction and reflective, speculative encounters of looking and wanting, Victoria Sin presented a character’s journey through fictional locations, exploring transformational narratives in the often unsettling experience of the physical within the social body.

 Friday 3 August, 8pm

-Following the release of his anticipated second album, Heaven and Earth, celebrated saxophonist, composer and producer Kamasi Washington and his band come together for a dynamic, improvisational performance that opens the door to a music experience unlike anything heard before.
+Following the release of his anticipated second album, Heaven and Earth, celebrated saxophonist, composer and producer Kamasi Washington and his band came together for a dynamic, improvisational performance that opened the door to a music experience unlike anything heard before.

 Friday 10 August, 8pm

 Founded in 2005, unisex fashion line TELFAR was ignored by the mainstream fashion press for a decade due to its non-racial/non-gendered vision of fashion.
 Since winning the 2017 Vogue/CFDA fashion fund, TELFAR has been developing a mode of presentation based on musical collaborations that emphasise what is collectively owned and essentially human in style and music.
 TELFAR worked with South African band FAKA on an all vocal performance featuring a choir and a preview of their SS19 collection.

 Friday 7 September, 8pm

 Yaeji performed an original work exploring the connectivity of her musical influences with UK dance and electronic music through deconstructed and recontextualised compositions.
 The audience were blindfolded and accompanied by an immersive sound system.